Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven.Colossians 4:1(NASB)

-Paul also gave some important instruction to slaves, hired servants or those that are in engaged in meaningful employment.
-He encouraged each one to do their work heartily, as if they were doing it for the Lord, rather than for men.
-He even wanted slaves and those that were in engaged in very trying circumstances to develop a right attitude towards their employment, which honour the Lord and assures them of a heavenly inheritance.
+Paul also gave some important instruction to slaves, hired servants, or those that are engaged in meaningful employment.
+He encouraged each one to do their work heartily as if they were doing it for the Lord, rather than for men.
+He even wanted slaves, and those that were in engaged in very trying circumstances, to develop a right attitude towards their employment which honours the Lord and assures them of a heavenly inheritance.

-In consideration of the amazing grace that God has bestowed on each one of us, by the redemption of our lives, through the shed blood of Jesus Christ - should we not seek to honour God, no matter what our status, skills, colour, parentage or gender?
-Let us seek to honour our God in the home, the community, the workplace or our local fellowship - to His praise and everlasting glory.
+In consideration of the amazing grace that God has bestowed on each one of us by the redemption of our lives through the shed blood of Jesus Christ - should we not seek to honour God no matter what our status, skills, parentage, or gender?
+Let us seek to honour our God in the home, the community, the workplace, and our local fellowship - to His praise and everlasting glory.

-Heavenly Father, how I praise that thank You that there is no shadow of turning with You, and that You are no respecter of persons - but that each one of Your children are precious in Your sight.
-No matter what my circumstances, I pray that I would follow Christ's example of goodness and grace, kindness and integrity.
+Heavenly Father, how I praise that thank You that there is no shadow of turning with You and that You are no respecter of persons - but that each one of Your children is precious in Your sight.
+No matter what my circumstances are, I pray that I would follow Christ's example of goodness and grace, kindness and integrity.
 I pray that I would be fair and honourable in all my dealings and that by Your grace, my life would reflect the beautiful character of Christ, in Whose name I pray, AMEN.